AjinkyaGhatol/calculator-behavior-2/addition.md

   Given Calculator is turned on.

   When I type in "negative number"
-      and I press "plus"
+      and I press "plus",
-      and I press "nagative number"
+      and I press "nagative number",
-      and I press "equal"
+      and I press "equal".

   Then I see the "added number" in result